 There is no immediate reform on the horizon.
 However, a Cohabitation Agreement can be an effective way of minimising distress during a separation, especially in cases where there are children born to the parties.

-For information about Cohabitation Agreements, please contact Jolene Hutchison, Head of Family and Divorce at firstname.lastname@example.org or on 01494 478 603.
+For information about Cohabitation Agreements, please contact Lucinda Holliday on 01494 478 603 or at firstname.lastname@example.org.